MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-introduction.md

 Malware scanning uses Microsoft Defender Antivirus (MDAV) to scan blobs uploaded to Blob storage, providing a comprehensive analysis that includes deep file scans and hash reputation analysis.
 This feature provides an enhanced level of detection against potential threats.

+Malware scanning is a paid add-on feature available only on the new plan.

 ### Hash reputation analysis

 Hash reputation analysis detects potential malware in Blob storage and Azure Files by comparing the hash values of newly uploaded blobs and files with those of known malware from [Microsoft Threat Intelligence](https://www.microsoft.com/insidetrack/blog/microsoft-uses-threat-intelligence-to-protect-detect-and-respond-to-threats/).
 Not all file protocols and operation types are supported with this capability, leading to some operations not being monitored for potential malware uploads.
 Unsupported use cases include SMB file shares and when a blob is created using [Put Block](/rest/api/storageservices/put-block) and [Put blocklist](/rest/api/storageservices/put-block-list).
+Hash reputation analysis is available in all plans.

 In summary, malware scanning, available exclusively on the new plan for Blob storage, provides a more comprehensive approach to malware detection.
 It achieves this by analyzing the full content of files and incorporating hash reputation analysis into its scanning methodology.